Hancock Pass, the Palisades and the Alpine Tunnel

 The Alpine Tunnel, Colorado – An Engineering Marvel

-Situated about 18 miles southwest of Buena Vista, Colorado is the historic Denver, Southpark & Pacific narrow gauge railroad through the Alpine Tunnel.
+Situated about 18 miles Northwest of Buena Vista is the historic Denver, South Park & Pacific narrow gauge railroad through the Alpine Tunnel.

 Beyond the west portal exit of the tunnel, stood the Alpine Tunnel Station, the highest railroad station in the nation; as well as a turntable, water tank, stone boarding house, and engine house that was large enough to house six engines.